 Research and development activities are central to our business.
 Since our inception, most of our resources have been allocated to research and development.
-These expenses include:
+These expenses include

-- sub-contracting, collaboration and consultant expenses that primarily consist of the cost of third-party contractors, such as contract research organizations that conduct our non-clinical studies and clinical trials; - employee-related costs for employees in research and development functions; - expenses relating to preclinical studies and clinical trials for NBTXR3; - · manufacturing costs for production of NBTXR3 to support clinical development; - certain intellectual property expenses; - · expenses relating to regulatory affairs; and - · expenses relating to the implementation of our quality assurance system.
+- sub-contracting, collaboration and consultant expenses that primarily consist of the cost of third-party contractors, such as contract research organizations that conduct our non-clinical studies and clinical trials; employee-related costs for employees in research and development functions; expenses relating to preclinical studies and clinical trials for NBTXR3; manufacturing costs for production of NBTXR3 to support clinical development; certain intellectual property expenses; expenses relating to regulatory affairs; and expenses relating to regulatory affairs; and expenses relating to the implementation of our quality assurance system.